 The plan is to use the solutions that come out of these initiatives in other industries.
 There are even plans to export them overseas.

-How much will the Government spend for these?
+How much will the Government spend on these?
 A whopping $500 million.

 #3 Grants you should ‘psycho’ your employer to take on.